Frequently Asked Questions

 Will I have to fly by myself from my home to the overseas campus?

-Harding has our own travel agent that makes arrangements for your departure from home to the study abroad campus and back home again.
+The International Programs office makes arrangements for your departure from home to the study abroad campus and back home again.
 Upon departing from the US, you will leave from a US city of your choice to meet at a selected US city with the group, and then fly as a group to the overseas campus.
 We strive to keep the costs as low as possible and being part of group rate helps tremendously.

 What type of health insurance is required?